Ahsome/NIMA-Notes/Med Notes/Diseases/Neuro/Meningitis.md

 - Empiric antibiotics are administered
 - Therapy modified based on culture result

-## Management for Aseptic Meningitis
-Aseptic meningitis management involes:
-1. Antibiotics, until cultures are negative.
-You cannot exclude bacterial meningitis solely on investigations besides culture.
-2. Supportive care, as it is often self-limited
-3. If the patient is suspected to have [[#Herpes Simplex Meningitis]]: Treat with ***Acyclovir***

 If meningococcaemia is suspected in **community** setting, use:
 1. Benzylpenicillin IV, quickly
 2. Ceftriaxone IV/IM, quickly